AshknMrd/moradi2024cnnFLtransformer/README.md

 # moradi2024cnnFLtransformer
-In this project, the impact of the local model architecture on the performance of federated learning–based clinically significant prostate cancer detection is investigated.
+This project investigates the impact of the local model architecture on the performance of federated learning–based clinically significant prostate cancer detection.

 Before running preprocessing, make sure that the raw data folders are structured correctly: